Turkey Battles Forest Fires For Third Day

 “Everyone is working hard.
 I'm on my 36th hour of service.
 We can say the fire is partially under control,” said Izmir firefighter Arjin Erol.

--Evacuations- The fire started on Thursday and spread quickly to residential areas by winds blowing at 50 kilometres (30 miles) an hour.
+The fire started on Thursday and spread quickly to residential areas by winds blowing at 50 kilometres an hour.

 Turkish Interior Minister Ali Yerlikaya said 900 residents in five affected districts had been evacuated Friday night in Izmir.